 Risk is measured in terms of volatility.
 The ratio is used for any asset and its return, but mainly for funds that try to smooth the returns, for example, hedge funds and traders.
 It’s used less for traditional mutual funds.

 Let’s first explain the simple logic behind the Sharpe Ratio.
 We use a practical example from one of Europe’s oldest and largest asset managers: The Swedish Brummer & Partners.

-They have been 25 years in the business and manages about 10 billion USD spread among about ten different hedge funds across all asset classes.
-Below is their equity curve from, which shows how their Multi-Strategy has performed since 2002:
+They have been 25 years in the business and manage about 10 billion USD spread among about ten different hedge funds across all asset classes.
+Below is their equity curve, which shows how their Multi-Strategy has performed since 2002:

 The red line is the Multi-Strategy, a fund that allocates capital to about 10 different funds to diversify and smooth returns, while the grey line is the MSCI World Index.

 They both have about the same return, but Multi-Strategy has smaller drawdowns.
 Because of this, the Sharpe Ratio is much higher: 1.11 vs. 0.39.
 The difference should give a pretty good idea of what the Sharpe Ratio is all about:

 If your strategy is volatile, you need to be compensated in the form of higher returns.
 When you evaluate an investment, professional managers look at the returns and the associated risks.
 It doesn’t make sense to earn a little more if you face the possibility of a higher drawdown (and subsequent risk of ruin if you use leverage).
 All things equal, investors prefer the smoothest returns.
 Every hedge fund wants a high Sharpe ratio – preferably above 1.

 Nevertheless, risk is very much a personal preference.